bbc/sqs-consumer/README.md

 ### Node version

 We will only support Node versions that are actively or security supported by the Node team.
-If you are still using an Node 14, please use a version of this library before the v7 release, if you are using Node 16, please use a version before the v7.3.0 release.
+You can find the list of versions that are actively supported [here](https://nodejs.org/en/about/releases/).

 ## Documentation